2022-2023 Undergraduate & Graduate Catalog

-Requirements During Undergraduate Studies
+During Undergraduate Studies

 All university requirements, including general education courses, must be completed before the final (graduate) year of the combined B.S./M.S. program.
 In the final undergraduate year, students will normally take 12 credits of graduate-level courses.
 If any courses are dual-listed, students in the combined B.S./M.S. program must complete all assignments expected of graduate students and they will be evaluated in the same way as graduate students.

-- Students will be considered undergraduates for tuition, academic requirements and financial aid purposes until all requirements for the undergraduate degree are completed.
+- Students will be considered undergraduates for tuition, academic requirements, and financial aid purposes until all requirements for the undergraduate degree are completed.
 Following this they will be considered graduate students, will pay graduate tuition, and will be eligible for graduate financial aid.

 - The school has identified the following courses that students may dual-count toward the B.S. and M.S. degrees.
 Up to 12 credits can be dual counted.
-Students are strongly encouraged to work with the graduate program director in CIS to ensure all undergraduate and graduate requirements are met.
+Students are strongly encouraged to work with the graduate program director in ACS to ensure all undergraduate and graduate requirements are met.

-Requirements During Graduate Studies
+During Graduate Studies

 A student shall be considered a graduate student for all purposes upon either of the following events: the award of a baccalaureate degree or the completion of 120 credit hours.